 In the age of Industry 4.0, global manufacturers are turning to automation to improve their productivity and lower costs.
 The global market size of Robotic Process Automation (RPA) is set to reach $30.85 billion by 2030.

-technologies.
+Manufacturing jobs are undoubtedly ripe and ready for automation-based technologies.
 McKinsey has previously reported that 87% of manual work performed by manufacturing workers can be automated.
-Additionally, there is a significant opportunity for automation in manufacturing-related occupations like maintenance, material movement, and engineering.
+Additionally, automation has a significant opportunity in manufacturing-related occupations like maintenance, material movement, and engineering.

 Here is a detailed look at the challenges, business applications, and benefits of RPA in the manufacturing domain.

-Challenges of RPA in the Manufacturing industry
+Challenges of RPA in the Manufacturing Industry

 Implementation of RPA in the Manufacturing industry